rufoliveira/visual_slam_assignment1/README.md

 Assignment for lecture1.

 ## Overview
 Implement a simple RANSAC example for RGB-D images pose estimation.
-The major part to be coded is the evaluation part of the RANSAC algorithm, it has been marked in the given notebook file.
+The requirments are as follows:

+- (1) Go through the code ``assignment1.ipynb`` and annotate it richly to show that you understand it.
+There are some comments to get you started.
+- (2) Add code to complete the functionality in the indicated places
+- (3) Experiment with different settings to see how the system behaves (need to be specified a bit more)

 ## Installation